Published on Nov 18, 2019 | Updated - Apr 23, 2026

 how to remove mould from bathroom

 If you've been in a battle against mould, you'll know the dilemma: to bleach or not to bleach?
-I know that bleach is a health hazard, but it often seems like the only effective way to fight the darkness slowly invading my home.
+Bleach can be thought of as a health hazard, but it can often seem like the only effective way to fight the darkness slowly invading your home.

-Well, there's bad news and good news.
-It turns out that bleach doesn't actually kill mould!
-According to the ABC's resident mycologist Dr Neumeister-Kemp, bleach does more harm than good:
+Fact: Bleach doesn't actually kill mould!
+According to the ABC's resident mycologist, Dr. Neumeister-Kemp, bleach actually does more harm than good:

 "The fungi contain melanin, and the bleach just takes the colour out, but the fungi are still there; you are just masking it… Six weeks later, it appears to come back, but it was never gone."